 From the Desk of Mr. Norman...

-As a result of our process, it will not be feasible to honor parents request for student placement.
+We will also take into account special education programs, English Language Learners and state mandates in terms of teacher certification.
+As a result of this process, it will not be feasible to honor parents request for student placement.
 If you have valid concerns that you believe will impact your child’s placement, by all means submit a letter stating these concerns and it will be reviewed.